ku3mich/SPL_2.2.0_SDCC_patch/README.md

   - STM has indicated that they may approve of distribution of the modified sources.
 But nothing official, yet
   - I would still prefer STM to support SDCC officially to assert future consistency.
 But so far no news on this

-Until one of the above happens, you can download the SDCC patch for the STM8 SPL v2.2.0 from https://github.com/gicking/SPL_2.2.0_SDCC_patch
 For instructions on patching see e.g. http://jungels.net/articles/diff-patch-ten-minutes.html.
 Please let me know if the patch works.

 My first impressions of the SPL are quite mixed.
 It seems much more complicated than e.g. Wiring for Arduino.
 However, as said before the STM8 SPL is very similar to the STM32 SPL.
 And for the latter with 100x registers, a HW-lib is almost mandatory.
 In addition STM provides a lot of ready-made software which is based on the SPL.
 So I guess it’s worth digging into… Let me know what you think!?